 Instructions

 - Wash clams to remove any dirt or sand.
-In a large pot, heat oil over medium heat.

 - Add garlic; saute for 1 minute, or until tender.
 Pour in the juice and vinegar.
 Boil until reduced to half its original volume.